-You can run the BIOS update file from Windows using a bootable USB key or you can also update the BIOS from the F12 One-Time boot menu on the system.
+You can run the BIOS update file from Windows using a bootable USB drive or you can also update the BIOS from the F12 One-Time boot menu on the computer.

-Most Dell systems built after 2012 have this capability and you can confirm by booting your system to the F12 One-Time Boot Menu to see if BIOS FLASH UPDATE is listed as a boot option for your system.
+Most of the Dell computers built after 2012 have this capability, and you can confirm by booting your computer to the F12 One-Time Boot Menu to see if BIOS FLASH UPDATE is listed as a boot option for your computer.
 If the option is listed, then the BIOS supports this BIOS update option.

-(i) NOTE: Only systems with BIOS Flash Update option in the F12 One-Time Boot Menu can use this function.
+i NOTE: Only computers with BIOS Flash Update option in the F12 One-Time boot menu can use this function.

-Updating from the One-Time Boot Menu
+Updating from the One-Time boot menu

-To update your BIOS from the F12 One-Time boot menu, you will need:
+To update your BIOS from the F12 One-Time boot menu, you need the following:

-- USB key formatted to the FAT32 file system (key does not have to be bootable) - · BIOS executable file that you downloaded from the Dell Support website and copied to the root of the USB key - · AC power adapter connected to the system - Functional system battery to flash the BIOS
+- · USB drive formatted to the FAT32 file system (key does not have to be bootable) - · BIOS executable file that you downloaded from the Dell Support website and copied to the root of the USB drive - · AC power adapter that is connected to the computer - · Functional computer battery to flash the BIOS

-Perform the following steps to execute the BIOS update flash process from the F12 menu:
+Perform the following steps to perform the BIOS update flash process from the F12 menu:

-CAUTION: Do not power off the system during the BIOS update process.
-Powering off the system could make the system fail to boot.
+CAUTION: Do not turn off the computer during the BIOS update process.
+The computer may not boot if you turn off your computer.

-- 1. From a power off state, insert the USB key where you copied the flash into a USB port of the system . - 2.
-Power on the system and press the F12 key to access the One-Time Boot Menu, Highlight BIOS Update using the mouse or arrow keys then press Enter.
+- 1. From a turn off state, insert the USB drive where you copied the flash into a USB port of the computer. - 2.
+Turn on the computer and press F12 to access the One-Time Boot Menu, select BIOS Update using the mouse or arrow keys then press Enter.